Professional Experience

 Enterprise Retention and Growth

-• Exceeded SaaS benchmarks by driving Net Revenue Retention to 151% vs 120% best in class, launching a data driven renewal engine that merged PLG usage insights with deal management, strengthening retention and expansion outcomes.
-(CloudQuery)
+Exceeded SaaS benchmarks by driving Net Revenue Retention to 151% versus 120% best in class, building a data-driven renewal engine that unified PLG usage signals with sales-led motions across 60+ accounts and grew expansion ARR beyond 50%.

-• Created a four lever cost savings framework using managed RIs, SPs, EDP, and MAP programs, doubling MRR above $1M and securing $400K in credits while driving 34–43% customer savings and 50% business growth.
-(Redapt)
+Created a four-lever cost savings framework using managed RIs, SPs, EDP, and MAP programs, delivering up to 43% customer savings and securing $400K in credits, while designing governance models spanning chargeback, showback, budget guardrails, anomaly detection, and policy-as-code enforcement.

 Strategic Cloud Advisory

-• Guided $36M ARR enterprise customers on strategic cloud initiatives that improved efficiency, increased adoption, and strengthened compliance, security, and risk management while building trusted relationships with CTO, CIO, and VPs.
-(Rackspace)
+Guided $36M ARR enterprise customers on strategic cloud initiatives that improved efficiency, increased adoption, and strengthened compliance, security, and risk management while building trusted relationships with CTO, CIO, and VP stakeholders.

 Multi-Cloud Network Visibility and Architecture

-• Guided enterprise customers on network security and multi-cloud visibility across AWS VPC, Azure VNet, and GCP environments using F5 load balancers, Cisco infrastructure, and observability platforms (Datadog, AppDynamics).
-Advised on architecture decisions that balanced security, performance, and cost efficiency while supporting governance and compliance requirements for Fortune 500 accounts.
-(IBM)
+Guided enterprise customers on network security and multi-cloud visibility across AWS VPC, Azure VNet, and GCP environments using F5 load balancers, Cisco infrastructure, and observability platforms including Datadog and AppDynamics.

-• Delivered a 25% increase in cloud adoption and $2M in co sell revenue by aligning AWS, Azure, and GCP partnerships with operational health reporting and executive business reviews, producing measurable customer success outcomes.
-(Rackspace)
+Delivered a 25% increase in cloud adoption and $2M in co-sell revenue by aligning AWS, Azure, and GCP partnerships with operational health reporting and executive business reviews.

 Infrastructure Modernization

-• Secured $650K in AWS MAP funding to migrate 1,200 servers, retiring 40% of on prem footprint and enabling 30% year over year cloud expansion.
-(Redapt)
+Secured $650K in AWS MAP funding to migrate 1,200 servers, retiring 40% of on-prem footprint and enabling 30% year-over-year cloud expansion.

 Work History